Volver805/Blind-75-Optimal-solutions/README.md

 # Blind 75 Optimal solutions
 this is a list of leetcode solutions for the known [75 Blind problems](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions)
+**The main value of this repository are the notes of each problem, they'll provide you with the idea behind the problem**

 ## Arrays
 - [Two Sum](https://github.com/Volver805/Blind-75-Optimal-solutions/tree/master/1-two-sum)